Nusiq/brfunctions/README.md

 tp @a `p[myPosition]`
 say @e[`p[myPosition]@`,r=5]
 ```
-The tree examples above show different uses of position.
+The three examples above show different uses of position.
 The first one is a definition of a position called "myPosition".
 The second command uses the reference to this position (it will return `1 2 3`).
 The third command is the selector reference to "myPosition" and it will return "x=1,y=2,z=3".
 ### Position (area)
-Putting 6 values into a position will define an area betweeen two positions.
+Putting 6 values into a position will define an area between two positions.
 Example:
 ```
 `/position[myArea](1 2 3 11 12 13)`
 fill `p[myArea]` stone
 say @e[`p[myArea]@`]
 ```
-The tree examples above show different uses of position.
+The three examples above show different uses of position.
 The first one is a definition of an area called "myArea".
 The second command uses the reference to this position (it will return `1 2 3 11 12 13`).
 The third command is the selector reference to "myArea" and it will return "x=1,y=2,z=3,dx=10,dy=10,dz=10".
 ### Custom
-Custom values are used to add name to any string.
+Custom values are used to add a name to any string.
 ```
 `/custom[myCustomValue](Hello world!)`
 say `c[myCustomValue]`
 ```
-Example above shows two uses of custom value.
+The example above shows two uses of a custom value.
 The first use is the definition.
-The second commands show how to refere to a custom value (second command will be transformed into `say Hello world!`).
+The second commands show how to refer to a custom value (the second command will be transformed into `say Hello world!`).
 ## Conditional commandblocks
 If you want to make a commandblock conditional just type `>` before its command.
 Example:
 ```
 scoreboard players test FAKEPLAYER var 1 1
-> say score of FAKEPLAYER in var scoreboard is 1
+> say the score of FAKEPLAYER in var scoreboard is 1
 ```
-The second command from example above is conditional.
+The second command from the example above is conditional.
-## Setting name of commandblock.
+## Setting name of commandblocks
-If you want to make a commandblock with a custom name just type the name inside squere brackeds before the commands.
+If you want to make a commandblock with a custom name just type the name inside square brackets before the commands.
 Example
 ```
 scoreboard players test FAKEPLAYER var 1 1
->[CustomName] say score of FAKEPLAYER in var scoreboard is 1 [CustomName] say another commandblock with custom name.
+>[CustomName] say the score of FAKEPLAYER in var scoreboard is 1 [CustomName] say another commandblock with a custom name.
 ```

 ## Comments